yast/yast-migration-sle/README.md

    RMT/SMT server (email and registration code are not required in that case)
 3. Registration - the system is registered to the registration server and the openSUSE Leap repositories from the server are added into the system
+4. Selecting a migration - if only one migration to a SLE product is available then it is automatically selected, if there are multiple migrations a selection dialog is displayed and the user needs to select the migration manually
-4. Migration - the registration is then migrated to the SLE product and the Leap repositories are changed to the SLE repositories
+5. Migration - the registration is then migrated to the selected SLE product and the Leap repositories are changed to the SLE repositories
-5. License agreement - displays the SLE product license and requires accepting it, if the license is not accepted the migration is aborted (see the [rollback](
+6. License agreement - displays the SLE product license and requires accepting it, if the license is not accepted the migration is aborted (see the [rollback](
    #rollback) section below)
-6. Migration summary - the dialog displays the summary about the installed or upgraded products and packages, if there is a package dependency problem then it needs to be manually resolved before continuing
+7. Migration summary - the dialog displays the summary about the installed or upgraded products and packages, if there is a package dependency problem then it needs to be manually resolved before continuing
-7. Package installation - the SLE packages are installed into the system, this can take some time
+8. Package installation - the SLE packages are installed into the system, this can take some time
-8. Congratulation - a congratulation dialog is displayed to confirm a successful migration
+9. Congratulation - a congratulation dialog is displayed to confirm a successful migration
-9. Reboot - it is recommended to manually reboot the system to ensure all changes take effect
+10. Reboot - it is recommended to manually reboot the system to ensure all changes take effect

 #### Rollback